aboutcoders/enum-serializer-bundle/README.md

 }
 ```

-Enable the bundles in the kernel:
+Include the bundle in the AppKernel.php class:

 ``` php
 # app/AppKernel.php